top of page

 My Career

 During my time at Ricardo, I have delivered many projects ranging from research and development, advanced engineering and creating new technologies through to production vehicle programmes.
+I was exposed to development of some of the earliest electronic automotive systems with 8-bit microprocessors, programmed in assembler and my career tracked their evolution over time to multi-core microcontrollers programmed in C and/or autocoded from Simulink.
 During that time, I have gained insights into how different companies work and what is effective (and also ineffective) in the delivery of quality engineering projects.

 My main skills are in